5 Ways to Reduce Shipping Costs Without Slowing Deliveries

 -

-Train staff in efficient packing methods.
+Train warehouse staff on efficient and standardized packing methods.

 4. Use a Multi-Carrier Strategy

-How to Apply:
+How to Apply This Strategy:

 -